cajulien42/Hypertube/README.md

 ## How to use it ?

-Just go the the api folder and run `npm install`
+Requirements: mongoDb running

-You can now just run `npm run dev` and you're ready to go.
+Just go the the api folder and run `npm install` (bcrypt package may need to be installed manually: npm i bcrypt) You can now just run `npm run dev` and you're ready to go.

 Note that you need to have ffmpeg installed to make the website work with many extensions.
 Be sure you have it installed locally.